gabrieltorresgamez/gabocutter/docs/index.md

 cookiecutter https://github.com/gabrieltorresgamez/gabocutter.git
 ```

 Follow the prompts to configure your project.
 Once completed, a new directory containing your project will be created.
-Then navigate into your newly created project directory and follow the instructions in the `README.md` to complete the setup of your project.
+Then navigate into your newly created project directory and follow the instructions under https://gabrieltorresgamez.github.io/gabocutter/tutorial/ to complete the setup of your project.

-### Acknowledgements
+## Acknowledgements

-This project is partially based on [Florian Maas's](https://github.com/fpgmaas)
+This project is based on [Florian Maas's](https://github.com/fpgmaas)
 [cookiecutter-uv](https://github.com/fpgmaas/cookiecutter-uv)
-repository.
+repository ❤️.
 It has been simplified and adjusted to my personal preferences.